Beyond Silos

 Learn more about Joe

-The session will be led by Thaddeus Mantaro, Dean of Student Health and Wellness at Dallas College
+The session was led by Thaddeus Mantaro, Dean of Student Health and Wellness at Dallas College

-The panel will be moderated by Marjorie Malpiede, Editor-in-Chief of LearningWell Magazine
+The panel was moderated by Marjorie Malpiede, Editor-in-Chief of LearningWell Magazine